AsteroidOS/ragnaroek/UPLOAD.md

 * <https://github.com/nitayart/sboot_dump>
 * <https://github.com/bkerler/sboot_dump>

 This mode has been somewhat documented in [this blogpost](https://hexdetective.blogspot.com/2017/02/exploiting-android-s-boot-getting.html).
 However, the details about the probe command were obtained by reading bkerler's implementation.
+All wireless upload-specific information has been obtained by reverse engineering the Gear S2 classic's and Gear S3's firmwares.

 ### Initializing the connection

-Establish a connection to the target (from what I can tell, this works just like in download mode but without the magic "ODIN" -> "LOKE" handshake or Odin session begin packet, both for USB and Network).
+Connection establishment over USB works in the same way as for USB download mode in terms of finding the correct endpoints.

+For wireless upload, Samsung for whatever reason decided to reverse the roles of host and target.
+Rather than the target connecting to port 1359 on the host, instead the host connects to that port on the target (which seems to always have IP 192.168.49.1 on the watches we looked at).

-Then send the C string "PrEaMbLe\0" (note the NULL terminator).
+Then the host sends the C string "PrEaMbLe\0" (note the NULL terminator).
 Like all commands, the packet needs to be 0-padded to 1024 bytes in size.

 The target should reply with "AcKnOwLeDgMeNt\0".